elastic/kibana/x-pack/plugins/ml/common/openapi/README.md

 A guide about the openApi specification can be found at [https://swagger.io/docs/specification/about/](https://swagger.io/docs/specification/about/).

  ## Tools

-It is possible to validate the docs before bundling them with the following command:
+It is possible to validate the docs before bundling them by running the following command in the `x-pack/plugins/ml/common/openapi/` folder:
   ```
-    npx swagger-cli validate x-pack/plugins/ml/common/openapi/ml_apis.yaml
+    npx swagger-cli validate ml_apis.yaml
+  ```

+Then generate the `bundled` files with the following commands:

+    ```
+    npx @redocly/openapi-cli bundle --ext yaml --output bundled.yaml entrypoint.yaml
+    npx @redocly/openapi-cli bundle --ext json --output bundled.json entrypoint.yaml
     ```